silastittes/lasthenia_curves/README.md

     devtools::install_github("silastittes/performr", local = FALSE)

-I have attempted to write code to install missing packages, but inevitably, users that want to reproduce ALL analyses will need to spend some time getting all the dependencies working.
+I have attempted to write code to install missing packages, but inevitably, users that want to reproduce ALL analyses will need to spend some time getting all the dependencies working on their machines.
 Fortunately, R and GNU make do a pretty good job of raising errors readable errors.

-Details about files and subdirectories in this repository:
+Details about files and subdirectories in this repository are as follows:

 Files
 =====